-3.1 Distribution to attorneys shall be by posting on the web at WWW.NCCOURTS.ORG
+3.1 Distribution to attorneys

-(http://www1.aoc.state.nc.us/www/calendars/Civil.html).
+Distribution shall be by posting on the web at WWW.nccourts.org (http://wwwl.aoc.state.nc.us/www/calendars/Civil.html).
 Each published civil superior court calendar will be emailed directly to all subscribers.
-Each attorney practicing in the 19C Judicial District is advised to "subscribe".
-Distribution to each unrepresented party of record shall be by the TCC mailing a printed calendar.
-Any Attorney who notifies the TCC that he/she does not have Internet access shall receive a printed calendar from the TCC.
-The presiding judge shall be provided with a printed calendar on Monday, or Tuesday if Monday is a holiday, of the trial week.
+Each attorney practicing in the 27 Judicial District is advised to "subscribe".
+Distribution to each unrepresented party of record shall be by the Court Manager mailing a printed calendar.
+Any Attorney who notifies the Court Manager that he/she does not have Internet access shall receive a printed calendar from the Court Manager.
+The presiding judge shall be provided with a printed "final" calendar on Monday, or Tuesday if Monday is a holiday, of the trial week.